2zOu2/South_Fulton/README.md

 # South_Fulton
-## Group Members: Felix, Nika, Peter, Zhengyi
+## Group Members: Fred, Nika, Peter, Zhengyi
 ## Overview
 ### Community Need:
 The community, represented by the Southeast Environmental Justice Alliance (SEJA), faces multifaceted needs spanning various domains.
 Primarily, there's a pressing need for a healthier and more sustainable local environment.
 Their goal is to identify environmental problems, ranging from air pollution to water quality, conservation, and toxic waste, and using scientific data and expert input to present solutions.
 According to their website, their concerns include